Rittersporn, Vienna (AT)

 In the face of rising land prices beyond the price range of social housing, this project saw the development of a multifunctional urban component with a prototype character.
 Above the basement level with a supermarket and parking deck, four three-story residential buildings with compact apartments and spacious duplexes for families lie along jointly used courtyards.
 The facility blends nicely into the small-scale development structure of the immediate environment.

 The residential building contains 60 apartments of various sizes suitable for singles as well as families.
 The entrances to the housing are in the quiet north, while the shops open to the busy street in the south.
-Above the commercial zone and the covered car park, a façade band perforated by generous openings serves as visual and noise protection for the three-storey residential structure above.
+Above the commercial zone and the covered car park, a façade band perforated by generous openings serves as visual and noise protection for residential structure above.
 The east-west orientation of the four residential rows creates a varied interplay between levels of movement with thematically arranged open spaces, the arcades above from which the storey flats and maisonettes are accessed, and the gardens towards which the common rooms are oriented.

 Client: EBG Gemeinnützige Ein- und Mehrfamilienhäuser Baugenossenschaft